 But, foreign aid is full of ambiguities and double bottoms.
 It does not fit neatly into any one of the three ways people are said to go about their material transaction; i.e; coercion, exchange and gift giving.
 Because it is tied with geo-politics, trade and banking, foreign aid cannot be classified purely as gift-giving.
 During its first four decades, victory in the Cold War was the compelling and pre-eminent drive in the regime of aid giving.
 Today, experts have identified the predominant motives for aid giving as strategic socio-political, mercantile, and humanitarian and ethical.
 Official aid is seldom the tool of altruism alone, because the direction of foreign aid is dictated by political and strategic considerations, much more than the economic needs and policy performance of the recipient.
 However, the motives behind aid never come in fixed and stable proportions.
 Perhaps the one safest generalization to make is that foreign aid, when used alone or in combination with other policy instruments, has a unique ability to allow the donors to demonstrate compassion, while simultaneously pursuing a variety of other ulterior motives and objectives.
 In the U.S, the realization that aid has failed to provide economic growth and development over several decades, prompted the U.S. Government to try different ways of administering its foreign aid.
 Officials in the Reagan administration promoted direct local participation in the planning, implementation and overall control of projects.
 And USAID further made efforts to recruit in-country field staffs that are experienced in and sensitive to Africa's development processes and institutions.
 U.S. government officials recommended that Congress monitor the activities of USAID, but without getting involved in any of the operational decision-making.
 Yet, this did not address the goal conflict that has created the paradox of foreign aid.
 Countries receiving foreign aid in amounts that are sufficient to stimulate development along the lines of Basic Human Needs mandate, are precisely the countries that are important to the diplomatic and strategic goals of the United States.
 A Cato Institute study found little evidence that better targeting and management enabled foreign aid to achieve self- sustaining growth in poor African countries.
 Additional, the U.S. Congressional Budget Office warned that aid can inhibit the commitment to reforms of even the more responsible African governments, and without reform, aid can reinforce policies that do not further development.
 The failure of Africa's development assistance has allowed poor countries to delay reform, thereby worsening the underlying problems.
 Empirical evidence suggests that the greater a country's dependence on aid, the worst the quality of its public institutions.
 Poverty is a justification for aid, but it is seldom the main criterion used for allocating it.

-Mathew K. Jallow; holds graduate degrees in Public Administration and Non-Profit Management and Student Affairs.
-Mr. Jallow is a Gambian journalist, writer and Human Rights Activist exiled in the U.S.
+Mathew K. Jallow; M.A.
+Public Administration and Non-Profit Management.
+Mr. Jallow is a Gambian journalist/writer and Human Rights Activist exiled in the U.S.